root4root/tuninetd/README.md

 ### 5. Logging

-Here some syslog example with brief packet info which caused "start" event:
+Here some syslog example with brief packet info which caused 'start' event:
 ```
 Nov  1 21:32:14 router1 tuninetd: Success!
 Tuninetd has been started with PID: 23686
 Nov  1 21:32:14 router1 tuninetd: Binding to interface enp3s0